quantify-os/quantify-scheduler/docs/tutorials/Tutorial 1. basic experiment.rst

 Datastructure internals
 ~~~~~~~~~~~~~~~~~~~~~~~
 Let's take a look at the internals of the :class:`~quantify.scheduler.Schedule`.

 .. jupyter-execute::

     sched

-We can see that the number of unique operations is 24 corresponding to 4 operations that occur in every loop and 21 unique rotations for the different theta angles.
-(21+4 = 25 so we are missing something.
+We can see that the number of unique operations is 26 corresponding to 5 operations that occur in every loop (the measurement is considered an operation as well) and 21 unique rotations for the different theta angles.

 .. jupyter-execute::